TobiKehinde/Google-Data-Analytics-Capstone/README.md

 - I examined the details of each data file using pandas info and describe functions.
 - I checked each data frame for duplicates.
 - I checked each data frame for missing values.
-- I validated the data to ensure proper analysis that inform data-driven decision
+- I validated the data to ensure proper analysis that informs data-driven decision

 **Data cleaning** was done in the following steps;
 - I renamed columns into conventionally meaningful names